Haverholme Priory, Lincolnshire, 8 July 1848

 “Yes, of course,” Kate replied, gliding forward, prompted by Jane’s gentle push.

-Kate stood uncomfortably beside the bed, feeling guilty about being so effortlessly hale and hearty, while her parents left the room with Lord George.
+Kate stood uncomfortably beside the bed, feeling guilty about being so effortlessly hale and hearty, while her parents left the room with Lord Winchilsea.
 The sweet perfume of flowers filled her nose, but a sour scent lay beneath.

 “Let me.”
 Kate collected together what she discerned to be correspondence and placed them on a night stand.
-She then perched on the edge of the bed and, gathering her strength, gave her full attention to Lady Emily, gazing squarely into her eyes.
+She then perched on the edge of the bed and, gathering her strength, gave her full attention to Emily, gazing squarely into her eyes.

 “Pardon?”
 How does she know?
 “Which Hugh?”